oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 2. The audit trail page shows all audit records for your Key Vault deployment

+    Audit managers can use the **Audit Settings** button to filter for custom events and also select which events they want to be audited.

     Here you can see which subject (user, or endpoint) performed what action on which object, the time it happened at and whether or not it was successfully completed.
-Audit managers can use the **Audit Settings** button to filter for custom events and also select which events they want to be audited.

     ![Key Vault](./images/Screenshot_2025-10-07_09.55.44.png "The audit trail page")

 ## Task 8: Enforce separation of duties

-For separation of duties, Key Vault offers 3 different types of administrator roles, a system administrator, a key administrator and an audit manager.
-Together, these 3 administrators are responsible for managing the entire server but there also exists specific privileges like create endpoints, create endpoint groups and a monitor privilege.
-These privileges don't grant a complete administrative access but provide some escalation in roles and allow for non-privileged users to perform those specific tasks.

-For user administration in Oracle Key Vault, users can exist as a local Key Vault user, or users that are part of your organization through an LDAP configuration or SSO configuration.
+For separation of duties, Key Vault provides three distinct administrator roles: system administrator, key administrator, and audit manager.
+Regular Key Vault administrators can be assigned specific privileges, such as creating endpoints or endpoint groups, to manage their designated sets of endpoints.
+A regular user with monitor privileges can run RESTful monitor commands.

+Key Vault users can be managed locally as native Key Vault users or externally through Active Directory.
+Additionally, single sign-on can be enabled for users managed in Entra ID or ADFS.
 The role of account management is undertaken by the system administrator.
 To perform these tasks:

 1. Click the **Users** tab